Townsville 2020 (Part 5)

 Day 14

 Bidding a tearful goodbye to Justin the next morning, Nick and I turned south for what would mostly be an uneventful run to our respective hometowns.
-The rest of the day passed in a blur of dry woodland until we arrived in the Clermont area in search of highly endangered Lerista.
-Despite spending the rest of the afternoon investigating the depressingly small amount of remaining habitat on roadside verges, we ended up Leristaless.
-We did, however, find a huge number of Short-necked Worm-skinks (Anomalopus brevicollis), a welcome consolation prize after failing to find them earlier in the trip.
-Waving goodbye to the rubbish habitat, we headed a short way east to try and track down the last Oedura species in the area neither of us had seen.
+The rest of the day passed in a blur of dry woodland until we arrived in the Clermont area.
+Scratching around produced numerous of a species we’d failed to find earlier in the trip, Short-necked Worm-skinks (Anomalopus brevicollis).
+Waving goodbye to the rubbish habitat we headed a short way east to try and track down the last Oedura species in the area neither of us had seen.
 Finding a likely looking outcrop and two disgusting Koalas, we waited for the last of the light to fade.
 Ornate Velvet Geckos (Oedura picta) proved no issue to find as we came across several almost instantly, before hightailing it out of there to see how much ground we could cover before sleep.
 We didn’t make it far, rolling out our swags and tents at a truck stop in Emerald.

 Day 15